gitesei/Polymer-Lab/README.md

 In this computer lab, you will invetigate polymer mediated interactions between non-adsorbing (hard and inert) surfaces.
 Two main scenarios will be studied:

 ## A. Net interactions in a solution containing free (ungrafted) polymers.
-We will here limit ourselves to the case of theta solvents, and utilize the standard ideal polymer model, in which the monomers are point-like, i.e they do not interact with each other (but they are still excluded from the surfaces).
-Run calculations with various choices for the polymer length.
-Plot monomer density distributions at some chosen separations, and comment upon the results.
-Also compare the free energy, and net pressure curves that you obtain for different polymer lengths.
-Limit the degree of polymerization (_r_) to _3 < r < 1000_.
-Also limit the investigated separations (_h_) to _3 < h < 500_ (where we use the bond length as length unit).
-Also plot a few free energy curves, with various polymer lengths, but use radius of gyration, rather than bond length, on the _x_-axis.
-Discuss the results.
-Note that the the bulk monomer concentration is fixed (by the code).
-How would the free energy curves change if you had (say) doubled the bulk density?
+We will here limit ourselves to the case of theta solvents, and utilize the standard ideal polymer model, in which the monomers are point-like, i.e they do not interact with each other (but they are still excluded from the surfaces).<br>
-0. Specifically plot a free energy curve for 601-mers, and verify that you obtain the same results (with bond lengths on the _x_-axis) as in the "polydispersity comparison graph" that you have been given.
-Discuss and interpret these results, i.e. how and why the interactions differ when the solution contains polydisperse polymers.
-0. Using the Derjaguin Approximation, the net force, _F_, between (large) spherical particles of radius R, can be etimated from the net free energy per unit area between flat surfaces, _\Delta g_S_, as _F = R\pi\Delta g_S_.
-How would you obtain the net interaction free energy, _W_, between such particles?
-If we neglect other (non polymer-mediated) interactions, make a qualitative comparison between the second virial coefficients (_B_{22}_) for particles in monodisperse and polydisperse polymer solutions.
-In other words, in which case would you expect a more attractive _B_{22}_?
+Further instructions in `A/A.ipynb`.

 ## B. Interactions between polymer grafted surfaces.
 Also in this case, the polymers are assumed to be ideal.
-However, you will also receive results obtained with a good solvent, as modelled by hard-sphere monomers.
+However, you will also receive results obtained with a good solvent, as modelled by hard-sphere monomers.<br>
-Use the same "_h_ and _r_" limitations as above (_3 < r < 1000_; _3 < h < 500_).<br>
-Plot density profiles, free energy curves, and pressure curves, for some chosen polymer lengths and grafting densities.
-Discuss the results.<br>
-Specifically plot a free energy curve for 100-mers, with a reduced grafting density of 0.1, and verify that you obtain the same results as in the "solvent comparison interaction free energy graph" that you have been given.<br>
-Also plot the density profile, at h = 100 (bond lengths) and compare with the provided "solvent comparison density profile graph".<br>
-Sketch, directly in that graph, how the density profile in a good solvent would look (roughly) had the surface grafting density been half as high.
-How would you expect that interaction free energy curve would change if the surface were attractive to the monomers?
+Further instructions in `B/B.ipynb`.

 ### Prerequisites